Basic Quality Assurance and Quality Control (QAQC)

 Author: Nicolas R. Malloy

 The goal of this activity is to document a basic review of quality assurance and quality control for geospatial data.
 As you learned in this Chapter, you can communicate uncertainty and error using standardized quality assurance and quality control (QAQC) procedures.
-Organizations, such as government agencies, Tribal governments, or non-profit organizations often establish standardized QAQC procedures to assess error and uncertainty, completeness, and overall quality of geospatial datasets.
+Organizations, such as governmental agencies, Tribal governments, or non-profit organizations often establish standardized QAQC procedures to assess error and uncertainty, completeness, and overall quality of geospatial datasets.
 Standard methods include documentation of existing metadata quality, inspecting spatial accuracy and resolution, and providing relevant notes or comments about the data to coworkers and colleagues.
 Always perform QAQC procedures for both attribute data and spatial data at the start of any project during the data collection phase.

 For this tutorial, you will need to have ArcGIS Desktop installed on the computer from which you are working.
 If you are a registered student at Humboldt State University, ArcGIS Desktop is installed in the HSU Library as well as in several computer labs on campus including, NR 203, FOR 203, FOR 204A, SCIA 364, and FH 106.

 Students who complete this tutorial should be able to:

 - Summarize the steps for creating and organizing a project workspace folder structure

 - Describe best file management practices for transferring geospatial data